AlmogBaku/llm-playground/README.md

 - **Flexible Configuration**: Use environmental variables, a settings YAML file, or a `.env` file.
 - **Support for Multiple Vendors**: Compatible with OpenAI protocol (you can configure other providers by setting up an [LiteLLM Proxy](https://docs.litellm.ai/docs/simple_proxy)).
 - **Easy to Use**: Designed for straightforward setup and minimal overhead.
+- **Rate experiments**: Compare different experiments by categorizing them and rating their performance.

 ## Getting Started